Skip to main content

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-The fault offset from the 1872 Lone Pine earthquake.
+An arid landscape, with low hills to the left and areas of rough, rocky ground at their base.
+Lower down, below the rocky areas, we see a dry valley floor with desert plants.
 The area of rounded granitic boulders to the left has more-or-less stayed in position, while the area to the right has dropped down along a normal fault (in which the hanging wall moves down as a response to tectonic extension).

-Normal faulting is typical for Basin & Range movements, however Basin & Range tectonics also encompass significant side-to-side movements as well.
-A common misconception is that the basins in Basin & Range are best thought of as grabens, while the ranges are horsts, as in the horst-graben tectonic model; however, this is too simplistic in that the downdropped blocks also rotate and are displaced by strike-slip movements.
+Normal faulting is typical for Basin and Range movements, however Basin and Range tectonics also encompass significant side-to-side movements as well.
+A common misconception is that the basins in Basin and Range are best thought of as grabens, while the ranges are horsts, as in the horst-graben tectonic model; however, this is too simplistic in that the downdropped blocks also rotate and are displaced by strike-slip movements.

-An unreinforced brick wall in a multistory building in downtown Oakland, at the corner of 19th and Webster Streets, in an area noted for its vulnerability to shaking and liquefaction.
+The unreinforced brick wall of a multistory building, in an area noted for its vulnerability to shaking and liquefaction.
 In other words, this sort of structure is unlikely to survive a major quake.
 And yet it stands now, unremarked upon except by geology students who recognize the danger, and will continue to be there until the moment when side-to-side shaking moves each brick slightly past the ones above and below, causing the wall to lose its support and crumble to the ground.
 This is one of thousands of such vulnerable buildings and yet almost nothing is being done to address the hazard.

 Anyone below or near this structure when it inevitably collapses will certainly be hurt or killed.